joycew-lz/Deduper-joycew-lz/pseudocode.md

 def get_adj_pos(this_strand, nonadj_pos, cigar) -> int:

     '''
-    Take  whether the strand is a forward or reverse strand (this_strand) and the "nonadjusted" 1-based, leftmost starting position of the read (SAM col 4) (nonadj_pos) to see if there is soft clipping happening (SAM col 6, indicated by 'S'), and other instances in the cigar string (such as deletions, gaps, and lengths).
+    Take  whether the strand is a forward or reverse strand (this_strand), and the "nonadjusted" 1-based, leftmost starting position of the read (SAM col 4) (nonadj_pos) to see if there is soft clipping happening (SAM col 6, indicated by 'S'), and other instances of the reference being consumed in the cigar string (such as deletions, gaps, and lengths).
     Calculate the actual, adjusted, 5' starting position.
     '''